tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - within V region of heavy and light chains
 # Role of the multiple T cell receptor (TCR)-ζ chain signaling motifs in selection of the T cell repertoire
  - TCR is composed of four distinct signal transducing subunits (CD3-γ, -δ, -ε, and ζ) that contain either one (CD3-γ, -δ, -ε) or three (-ζ) signaling motifs (ITAMs) within their intracytoplasmic domains
+# Safety, outcomes and T cell characteristics in patients with relapsed or refractory MDS or CMML treated with atezolizumab in combination with guadecitabine
+ - hypothesis: resistance to hypomethylating agents (HMAs) in patients with myelodysplastic syndrome (MDS) and chronic myelomonocytic leukemia (CMML) overcome by combining PD-L1 blockade with HMA
 # Sharing of T cell receptors in antigen-specific responses is driven by convergent recombination
  - convergent recombination, rather than recombination bias or selection, drives publicity
  - potential causes of publicity: self tolerance restricts capacity of TCRs to recognize some epitopes, different conformations of peptides in MHC groove (flat or prominent), degenerate binders